browserengineering/book/book/animations.md

 The browser implementation turns out to be complicated, and it's easy to lose track of where we're headed.
-So you should keep this mind while reading the rest of this chapter: it's just ways top optimize animations by building them directly into the browser.
+So you should keep this mind while reading the rest of this chapter: it's just optimizing animations by building them directly into the rendering pipeline.

 GPU acceleration
 ================